 You can also check your auto policy to see if you have PIP or Med Pay coverage that can provide benefits after an accident.
 This type of coverage is also applicable if you are the victim of a hit-and-run accident.

 UIM Coverage is Optional in Texas

 This type of coverage isn’t explicitly required under Texas law.
 However, insurance companies in our state have to offer this kind of coverage to their customers.
 As the TDI states, insured individuals need to tell their insurance companies (in writing) that they don’t want this type of coverage.

 This automatic opt-in to underinsured and uninsured coverage is encouraging, especially if you explicitly forget to request this coverage when speaking with your insurer.
 Nonetheless, it is always worth your time to double-check.
 It’s better to take those few seconds to follow up rather than encounter a nasty surprise in the future.

 Protecting Yourself While You’re on the Road

 Getting into an auto accident can be a terrifying experience.
-Getting the other driver’s insurance information is always a good idea assuming that you weren’t seriously injured.
+Getting the other driver’s insurance information is always a good idea, assuming you weren’t seriously injured.
 Gather as much evidence as possible, as this will help you when you file a claim or pursue litigation.

 If you need assistance pursuing civil litigation against the driver, we recommend you work with a personal injury attorney near me.
-Your attorney can use his or her expertise to help you obtain the damages you deserve.
+Your attorney can use expertise to help you obtain the damages you deserve.